orefalo/murex-docs/docs/README.md

       - title: Multi-threaded
         icon: gears
-        details: builtins are not forked processes like in a traditional POSIX shell, rather separate threads to optimize resource and performance.
+        details: builtins are not forked processes like in a traditional POSIX shell, rather separate threads to optimize resource and performance
         link: https://theme-hope.vuejs.press/guide/markdown/tabs.html

       - title: NOT POSIX compliant!